Musaraña, a music break from the heaviness of 2020

 The literal translation of musaraña is “timid shrew,” but that’s far from what the artwork and the music’s concept demonstrates.
 In Puerto Rican slang, it translates to random thoughts or a wandering mind.

-Born in San Juan, María Laboy trained as a performer alongside the iconic Cepeda Family of Sancture, ambassadors of Afro-Puerto Rican music and culture.
+Born in San Juan, María Laboy trained as a performer alongside the iconic Cepeda Family of Santurce, ambassadors of Afro-Puerto Rican music and culture.

 When she moved to the states, she performed in front of audiences from El Barrio in New York, all the way to the Latin Grammys in Las Vegas.